codeforsanjose/citysourced-api-simulator/_Docs/log_james.md

 		* ConvertReports() converts a slice of pointers to data.Report{} into a slice of pointers to response.Report{}.
 * Test OK (data, request)
 * Saved to GIT.
+* Added Votes to all structs and test data.
+	* Added validation for Votes/VotesV.
+* Rearranged some of the fields... moved the image URLs down to the bottom of all the structs.

 [2015.11.11 - Wed]